Should I avoid sugar if I have cancer?

 > Find out more about eating well during cancer

-Read our cancer prevention recommendations
+Read the science behind our cancer prevention recommendations